google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![](res/intermediatepython13.png)

 <!--
 Go through each naming convention.
-It may be helpftul to save this slide as a reference.
+It may be helpful to save this slide as a reference.

 Image Details:
 * [intermediatepython13.png](http://www.google.com): Copyright Google